Interactive tours of the Refugee Camp in my Neighbourhood are available each year for both primary and secondary school students.

 Venue is located 500 metres from Auburn Train Station, approximately an 8 minute walk.
 The suburb of Auburn is right at the heart of Sydney, only 17 km from the Sydney CBD and 6 km from Parramatta.

-Family friendly public tours will be available on Saturday 5 August 2017.
-Bookings will open in the coming weeks for family friendly tours.
-Navigate to Book a Tour to get started.
+Family friendly public tours will be available on Saturday 5 August 2018.
+Bookings will open May 2018 for family friendly tours.

 Resources for teachers

 “Our students were extremely moved by our visit and gained great insight into the experiences faced by refugees.
 The highlights were the opportunity to speak to real refugees who were our guides, listening to real stories and the outdoor camp.”

 “The boys and teachers were touched by the displays and talks (particularly the UN camp) and left really well informed on the plight of refugees globally and those seeking and in need of Australia’s help.”